SumonPaul18/Adding-NewServer-OpenStack-AlmaLinux9/README.md

-# Adding New Compute Node with Existing OpenStack Cloud on AlmaLinux 9
+# Adding New Compute Node with Existing OpenStack Cloud

  ## How to Add a New Compute Node with Existing OpenStack Cloud

-### Pre-Installation for Adding New Compute Node With Existing OpenStack Cloud
+### Pre-Installation for Adding New Compute Node

 #### 💻 This Configuration do on Compute Node